jeffreykegler/old_kollos/notes/design/new_luif.md

 The `E:1` and `E:2` variables refer to the RHS, or child values. `E:1` is the value of the first instance of `E` on the RHS.
-Currently `E+E` would mean `E:1+E:1`, but it might be nice to have it mean `E:1+E:2` -- that is, if there is more than one `E` on the RHS, each E in the semantics corresponds to the RHS instances of `E` in order, with the last reused if there are more instances of `E` in the semantics than on the RHS.
+Currently `E+E` would mean `E:1+E:1`, but it might be nice to have it mean `E:1+E:2` -- that is, if there is more than one `E` on the RHS, each `E` in the semantics corresponds to the RHS instances of `E` in order.
+If there are more instances of `E` in the semantics than there are on the RHS of the rule, the last RHS instance is repeated.

 Where the LHS is qualified -- for example `l0.E`, that indicates symbol `E` in the `l0` grammar.
 The LUIF will allow several grammar to be defined